 Interagency Coordination: There is excellent interagency coordination for this species, but efforts to implement controls are constrained by limited resources and few control tools.
-An interagency workshop on biology and management of large constrictors on Department of Interior lands was held in October 2014 and a structured decision making workshop on Burmese pythons was held in June 2014.
-Partners are now working together to create an interagency python management plan.
+An interagency workshop on biology and management of large constrictors on United States Department of the Interior lands was held in October 2014 and a structured decision-making workshop on Burmese pythons was held in June 2014.
+Partners are working together to create an interagency python management plan.